mseyne/denodoc/README.md

 #### ALEPH

-hello-aleph is a hello world with aleph framework :
+hello-aleph is a hello world with the *aleph* framework :

 * https://alephjs.org/docs/get-started